rails-decal/sp18-demo-lec6/README.md

 	<%= f.submit %>
 <% end %>
 ```
-Notice how we explicitly specify that the url this form should POST to once it is submitted is `restaurant_path(@restaurant)` because of how our route was set up in the section above.

 ## Fin
 Yay!
 You have reached the end of this demo walkthrough :) I hope this gives you a better sense of how all the pieces we've discussed in lecture come together.
 You can now apply many of the methods we used to start building your own applications!